System resources

 If your Helix Core Server runs on Linux, you can benefit from all three of the OS-supplied resource pressure thresholds.
 To learn more, see Verifying OS-supplied resource pressure thresholds on Linux.

-The following configurables CAN be set between 0 and 100, and represent the percentage of processes on the system stalled for the resource.
+The following configurables can be set between 0 and 100, and represent the percentage of processes on the system stalled for the resource.

 Configurable